 - discipline policy and the use of suspensions and exclusions

 - multi-element and multi-tier systems of support, such as Response to Intervention and Positive Behaviour for Learning

 Using student voice, videorecorded classroom interactions and teacher feedback to develop positive learning environments

 A randomised controlled trial of a universal and targeted intervention to reduce mental health problems from bullying

 National Health & Medical Research Council

-Friendly schools universal bullying prevention intervention: Effectiveness with secondary school studentsCross, Donna, Runions, Kevin, Shaw, Therese, Wong, Janice W.Y., Campbell, Marilyn, Pearce, Natasha, Burns, Sharon, Lester, Leanne, Barnes, Amy, & Resnicow, Ken (2019) Friendly schools universal bullying prevention intervention: Effectiveness with secondary school students.
+Friendly schools universal bullying prevention intervention: Effectiveness with secondary school studentsCross, Donna, Runions, Kevin, Shaw, Therese, Wong, Janice, Campbell, Marilyn, Pearce, Natasha, Burns, Sharyn, Lester, Leanne, Barnes, Amy, & Resnicow, Ken (2019) Friendly schools universal bullying prevention intervention: Effectiveness with secondary school students.
 International Journal of Bullying Prevention, 1(1), pp. 45-57.

-Questioning the impacts of legislative change on the use of exclusionary disciplineGraham, Linda J. (2018) Questioning the impacts of legislative change on the use of exclusionary discipline in the context of broader system reforms: A Queensland case-study.
-International Journal of Inclusive Education.
-(In Press)
+Questioning the impacts of legislative change on the use of exclusionary disciplineGraham, Linda (2018) Questioning the impacts of legislative change on the use of exclusionary discipline in the context of broader system reforms: a Queensland case-study.
+International Journal of Inclusive Education, Online(Online), pp. 1-21.